 DAST Shortcomings – Previously we discussed the challenges of cloud-native application security testing.
 Such apps run in an ever-changing environment and are built from loosely coupled microservices deployed in disparate environments and on layered infrastructures.
-Thus, finding and prioritizing cloud native application vulnerabilities is almost impossible using a dynamic application security testing (DAST) tool.
+Thus, finding and prioritizing vulnerabilities in cloud native apps is almost impossible using a dynamic application security testing (DAST) tool.

 DAST tools were developed 20 years ago, when legacy applications 1) existed as a single monolithic block, 2) ran on a single, bare metal server, and 3) were highly static in nature.
 They provided value, especially in conjunction with manual penetration testing and static code analysis.